FILMATION: the much maligned staple of 70's Kids TV!

 1969-71 Early Prime: Rotating Producer credit and some familiar Ellis cues added, including the horn blasts.
 (And Ellis begins using pseudonyms).

 1972-4 Golden Years: Richly orchestrated cues added, Fat Albert debuts (with it's own jazzy stock music); the hit Star Trek and several other TV series adaptations (Studio now on all three networks); theatrical movies Treasure Island, Oliver Twist, and Journey Back to Oz.
-Final year, enters live action with Shazam; Producer credit moves to opening sequences
+Enters live action with Shazam; Producer credit moves to opening sequences

-1975-8 End of golden period: Booted off ABC because of poorly performing Uncle Crock's Block; (mostly on CBS now) music talent begins waning; Tarzan, new Batmans and Super Seven are the hits.
+1975-8 End of golden period: Booted off ABC because of poorly performing Uncle Crock's Block; (mostly on CBS now) music talent begins waning as synths replace orchestation; Tarzan, new Batmans and Super Seven are the hits.
 Animated end logo added; several War of the Worlds sound effects added.

 1979-82 Late Prime: Studio takes on classic animation adaptations (Mighty Mouse, Tom & Jerry), increasing reuse of older score on some comedy shows; all new, overly synthesized score on most of the rest of the shows; Biggest hit is Flash Gordon, also does new animated Shazam, new Lone Ranger, and Zorro.